 Many students work well within a system of rewards versus a system of reprimands.
 While disciplinary actions must be taken from time to time, providing positive incentives for students to be on their best behavior throughout the day can often be a more powerful motivator.
 These incentives can be on an individual or on a class level.

 As an individual reward, give students the opportunity to earn minutes on the classroom’s interactive whiteboard.
 Perhaps students can earn up to a maximum of 15 minutes.
 Reward students with one, two, or even three minutes when you catch them doing something good, completing all their work correctly, or helping out a neighbor.
 When they reach their maximum, allow the student to play any of their favorite learning games on the interactive whiteboard.
 These can include Memory and Hangman.

 You can also use your interactive whiteboard as a class incentive.
 You can add marbles to a jar, move a car along a road, or use the earning minutes example from above to help your class reach their goal.
 Once they have earned their reward, play a smartboard game as a class.

 Use the Spot the Difference activity and have your students play in teams to see who can spot all the differences between the pictures.

 Create your own quiz show game with the Gynzy Game Show and have students play in groups as contestants or play a movement game in the classroom.

 Regardless of which of these reward systems you choose to implement, you are certain to motivate students to do their daily best and reach your classroom management goals.

 5. Care About Your Students

-The five ideas listed above will help you build your own platform for classroom management.
-Use these tips as a backbone upon which to structure your own methods by incorporating your personality, beliefs, and talents.
-Though the specific games you play and tools you use may change from one year to the next, the timeless principles discussed above will help you develop your own classroom management style, maintain organization, and create an atmosphere where you will love to teach and your students will love to learn.
+While the specific games you play and tools you use may change from one year to the next, these timeless principles will help you develop your own classroom management style, maintain organization, and create an atmosphere where you will love to teach and your students will love to learn.